Biobix/DeepRibo/README.md

 # DeepRibo

 DeepRibo is a deep neural network created by Clauwaert.
 J et. al. for the prediction of Open Reading Frames (ORF) in prokaryotes using ribosome profiling data.
 The package is written in python 3 using the PyTorch library.
 This repository contains the code necessary to train your own models.
 However, the weights of the six models discussed in the [Article](.) are given in `models/` and can therefore be directly used as a tool to make predictions.
+This package allows for the user to train their own models using custom data and custom architectures.
 It is strongly recommended to use GPU infrastructure for training new models using DeepRibo.

 # Installation

-To use DeepRibo, simply clone this repository in your working directory and install the necessary libraries:
+To use DeepRibo, simply clone the repository in your working directory and install the necessary python libraries:

 	git clone https://github.com/Biobix/DeepRibo.git
 	conda env create -f environment.yml